11th Expeditionary Combat Aviation Brigade: Germany era (1973–1989)

 The 11th Aviation Group was reorganized and redesignated 16 October 1987 as Headquarters and Headquarters Company, 11th Aviation Brigade, and three months later the brigade fielded the first AH-64 attack helicopter unit in Europe, the 2d Squadron, 6th Cavalry Regiment.
 This firmly established the brigade's role as a decisive combat element in the NATO alliance.
 In August 1988, the 11th Aviation Brigade moved to Storck Barracks in Illesheim.
+Other battalions within the 11th Aviation Brigade included the 4th Battalion, 229th Advanced Attack Helicopter Regiment (AAHR); 6th Squadron, 6th Cavalry Regiment; 4th Battalion, 159th Aviation Regiment (located in Stuttgart, Germany); Company A, 5th Battalion, 159th Aviation Regiment (located in Schwabisch Hall, Germany); and Company C, 6th Battalion, 159th Aviation Regiment (located in Schwabisch Hall, Germany).
+The brigade lost two AH-64A Apache's to wire strikes during this time.
+One from the 2nd Squadron, 6th Cavalry occurred in 1989 near the airfield, and a second from the 4th Battalion, 229th AAHR in early November 1990 just to the north of Nuremburg as the unit was preparing to deploy as part of Operation DESERT SHIELD.

 As a group, personnel of the 11th wore the shoulder sleeve insignia (SSI) of VII Corps, to which it was assigned.
 With its redesignation as a brigade it qualified for its own SSI and it adopted a design based upon its distinctive unit insignia (DUI).

 During its years in Germany, the Group had a pathfinder platoon of about a dozen personnel.
 The unit traced its lineage back to the 11th Airborne Division pathfinders of World War II and the post-war years, as well as the pathfinders of the 11th Aviation Group in Vietnam.
 Like some other small Airborne infantry units, members of the platoon initially wore the light blue Infantry School flash as an expedient.
-The flash was mainly at that time by cadre members of the 4th Airborne Student Training Battalion (aka "jump school") at Fort Benning, which was reflagged on 23 October 1985 as the 1st Battalion, 507th Infantry (redesignated 1 October 2005 as the 1st Battalion, 507th Infantry Regiment).
+The flash was mainly worn at that time by cadre members of the 4th Airborne Student Training Battalion (aka "jump school") at Fort Benning, which was reflagged on 23 October 1985 as the 1st Battalion, 507th Infantry (redesignated 1 October 2005 as the 1st Battalion, 507th Infantry Regiment).
 Eventually the platoon submitted the 11th Airborne Division design and was granted approval by the United States Army Institute of Heraldry; however, the new flash and matching wing trimming were only worn for about a year due to the unit's inactivation.
 The authorization for a pathfinder platoon was dropped in the late 1980s and personnel departed as their tours were completed.